 All forms of bullying cause psychological, emotional and physical stress.
 Each child’s response to being bullied is unique; however, some signs that may point to a bullying problem are:

-Incidents, where it has been deemed that a member of staff has been bullying a child, will be taken very seriously.
-The HoS, with the support of the TLC, will deal with this; formal action will be taken where necessary.
+Incidents where it has been deemed that a member of staff has been bullying a child will be taken very seriously.
+The Principal, with the support of the AC, will deal with this; formal action will be taken where necessary.

 Such action will also be taken if it is deemed that a member of staff is bullying other members of staff.

-In the event of the HoS being involved in such incidents, reports will be given immediately to the chair of governors who will also take formal action where necessary.
+In the event of the Principal being involved in such incidents, reports will be given immediately to the chair of the Academy Council who will also take formal action where necessary.

 If you are a member of staff who is experiencing bullying (by other adults or students), you should inform your line manager, a member of the senior leadership team or your union representative as soon as possible.
-You can contact the TRLP trustees if you feel the situation is unresolved.
-For visitors to the school, any concerns should be directed to the HoS (or other appropriate member of staff).
+For visitors to the school, any concerns should be directed to the Principal (or other appropriate member of staff).

-Minerva Primary School has a separate policy related to e-safety addressing the use of mobile technology, social media, appropriate online activity, security, access and monitoring procedures in place.
+Minerva Primary School is covered by the CLF’s IT Acceptable Use Policy.
 The ICT code of conduct is explained and discussed with pupils in assemblies, PSHE classes and IT classes.

 All members of Minerva Primary School are encouraged to challenge all forms of bullying including prejudice-based bullying if they come across it.